GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

     By breaking down your application's execution into features, the monitoring dashboard allows you to quickly assess the health and performance of individual components.

-## Challenge 3: Troubleshooting failures
+## Challenge 3: Troubleshoot failures

 ### Prerequisites